Skip to Content

 You can either buy an existing barndominium or build an entirely new one with a USDA loan.

-The best thing about a single-close construction-to-permanent loan is that there’s only one closing.
-This can mean no additional cost for a second title search, title insurance policy, settlement services, taxes, etc. Borrowers can save thousands of dollars if they do not face a second closing.
+The best thing about a single-close construction-to-permanent loan is that there's only one closing.
+This can mean no additional cost for a second title search, title insurance policy, settlement services, taxes, etc. Borrowers can save thousands of dollars if they avoid a second closing.

 Pros and Cons of Purchasing a Barndominium